Festivals in Asia to look forward to in 2023

 Check out the details for RDC here.

-23-25 June Mongolia: Intro Music Festival
+Mongolia: Intro Music Festival

 Teaming up with Ulaanbaatar-based underground music label, The Majesty Mongolia, INTRO Music Festival will be held for its third time in 2023.
 All you need to know so far is that it will present 15 international DJs and has already acquired Boiler Room official rights.
 First held in Beijing in 2009, this year's INTRO Music Festival will take place at Mongol Shiltgeen.
-Its previous endeavours have traveled to Shanghai, Shiedao, Xiamen and Amsterdam for 13 consecutive years, hosting more than 200 artists and 80,000 electronic music fans.
+Its previous endeavours have travelled to Shanghai, Shiedao, Xiamen and Amsterdam for 13 consecutive years, hosting more than 200 artists and 80,000 electronic music fans.

 More details here.

-10-13 August Mongolia: Spirit of Gobi
+Mongolia: Spirit of Gobi

 Burning Man a bit too far from reach?
 Spirit of Gobi should be right up your alley.
 The contemporary art and electronic music festival held in the majestic Gobi Desert aims to develop sustainable art tourism in the region while presenting an array of work by contemporary artists and musicians.
 Last year's headliners consisted of Konstantin and Leafar Legov of Berlin's Geigling label alongside Amsterdam's Manoman.